The Percentage Of Homebuyers Who Pay Cash And Why They Do

 Some buyers are able to make relatively large down payments because they’re using equity from their previous home.
 However, the share of homes being sold to first-time buyers is declining as it becomes harder to afford a home without selling another one and taking out the equity.

-5) Lock in stock market gains and buy real estate before a rebound.
+5) Lock in stock market gains and buy real estate before prices surge higher

 The final reason why more Americans may be paying all cash for a house is to lock in stock market gains.
 Selling stocks after a rebound to invest in depressed real estate prices is enticing for those who can.
 Real estate prices generally lag the stock market by about six to twelve months.